grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

 After reading that post, you might be asking

-- Retrieving the value returned by a coroutine by catching a `StopIteration` exception and accessing its `value` attribute seems a bit hacky, is there a cleaner way?
+- Retrieving the value returned by a coroutine by catching a `StopIteration` exception and accessing the `value` attribute seems a bit hacky, is there a cleaner way?
 - Whilst the example at the end worked, it was
     - Pretty contrived and unrealistic as use cases go
     - Quite verbose / complicated for a simple task

-In this post, we will introduce `yield from` which will allow us to go some way to address the points above.
+In this post, we will introduce `yield from` which will go some way in
+addressing the points above.

 ## yield from